MtScience/PyLox/README.md

 python3.10 pylox.py
 ```

 to run the interactive interpreter.
-The program requires no external dependencies.
+The program requires no external dependencies (however, `pytest` is required to run the test suite).

 ## Differences from Robert's jlox